Martian-Technologies/Logic-Graph-Creator/docs/building.md

 You can get a compiler and CMake from your package manager.
 Any compiler should work.
 ### Windows
 You can install CMake using the [CMake Binary Installer](https://cmake.org/download/).

-You need the MSVC compiler and CMake build tools.
+You also need the MSVC compiler and its CMake build tools.
 You can download the installer from [Microsoft](https://visualstudio.microsoft.com/downloads/)
-> In the installer, you probably want to do a custom installation, just make sure that you have C++ and CMake tools.
+> In the Visual Studio installer, you probably want to do a custom installation, just make sure that you have C++ and CMake tools.

 ## Using CMake
 Even if you are going to have your IDE manage CMake, it's a good idea to try running it from the terminal first.